MohamedKiouaz/fps_highlights/ReadMe.md

 - Train the machine learning model using `ml.py`.
 This should not take too long.
 - In `main.py`, set `generate_inputs=False`.
 This will use the machine learning model to filter the video.
 - In `main.py`, set the `folder` variable to the path to the directory containing the video files to be filtered.
+- Run the script using `python main.py` and wait for the script to finish.
+- Enjoy your new highlights !

 ## Dependencies